perry-tries-to-code/30day/README.md

 # 30day
-30 days of coding practice where i f around and find out
+30 days of coding practice where i try around and find out